 - SARS was a rapidly progressive respiratory illness that started in China in 2003 but spread worldwide before it was contained.
 Most people who contracted SARS had severe symptoms that required hospitalization.
 SARS was fatal for 1 in 10 patients, though most made a full recovery.
 There have been no cases of SARS anywhere in the world since 2004.

 Treating and Preventing Coronaviruses

-There are currently no specific vaccines or treatments for human coronavirus infections.
-Antibiotics have been found to be ineffective.
-However, most patients with milder diseases recover on their own without complications.
+While COVID-19 is an exception, the majority of patients with milder coronavirus infections recover on their own without complications.
 They can be treated at home and take over-the-counter medication for symptoms such as fever and pain.

 Similar to avoiding spreading other infections like the cold or the flu, coronaviruses are spread through contact.
 So the best way to protect from infection is to avoid touching people who are infected and wash your hands often.
 Try to avoid touching your eyes, nose and mouth.
 If you think you are infected, stay home and avoid crowds and contact with others.
 Keep others safe by covering your mouth when you cough or sneeze and disinfect the objects and surfaces you touch.

 Published November 2, 2021